jpikl/cfxnes/lib/docs/video-api.md

 #### .setVideoRenderer(renderer)

 Sets the rendering back-end.
 The `'canvas'` renderer is used as fallback in case of unsupported renderer.
+**It is not possible to change renderer for a canvas once it's context was initialized.**

 - **renderer**: [`VideoRenderer`](#user-content-videorenderer) - the renderer